-Academ ic Training On-Campus Employment CPT (Curricular Practical Training) OPT (Post-Completion Optional Practical Training) F1 Can work on-campus Allowed to work in Available for without obtaining off-campus part-time employment in the U.S. employment authorization or full-time directly related to their from DCISS or the U.S. academic field of study after Citizenship and Immigration employment or their degree Services (USCIS) in internships relevant completion, Variable positions such as teaching to curriculum. opportunities, assistantships, research Requirements from deadlines. assistantships, or student Graduate students to positions in service qualify here.
+Academ ic Training On-Campus Employment CPT (Curricular Practical Training) OPT (Post-Completion Optional Practical Training) F1 Can work on-campus Allowed to work in Available for without obtaining off-campus part-time employment in the U.S. employment authorization or full-time directly related to their from DCISS or the U.S. academic field of study after Citizenship and Immigration employment or their degree Services (USCIS) in internships relevant to curriculum. completion, Variable positions such as teaching opportunities, deadlines. assistantships, research Requirements from Graduate students to deadimes. assistantships, or student Delerre positions in service nt Links: qualify here. equest form, to be submitted to east 1 week prior to start longside a copy of employment uidelines, OPT request form, an J-1 May work on campus (up to 20 hours per week) while nity to engage in paid or anywhere in the U.S. school is in session and full ed to their major, during time during the • f their studies, provided quarter/semester breaks and - are met.
+More guidelines summer vacation.
+Must be on Academic Training 0 in good academic standing and obtain on-campus work authorization from DCISS